 So, I’d appreciate you returning to this article after your trip and leaving a comment about your experience in Cancun.

-There’s nothing like recent firsthand experience to paint a more realistic picture of Cancun’s current safety situation.
+There’s nothing like recent firsthand experience to paint a more realistic picture of Cancun’s current safety situation for fellow readers.

 An Overview of Mexico’s Safety

 Before we talk about safety in Cancun, the chart below offers insight into the health and safety of Mexico as a whole.

 |Global Health Security Index

 |Global Peace Index

 Safety in Cancun: What the U.S. Department of State Says

 Cancun sits within Mexico’s Quintana Roo state.
 At the moment, the U.S. Department of State (DOS) lists Quintana Roo as a place to “Exercise increased caution.”